Sa Coma Travel Guide

 Holiday activities

-There is plenty to do in Sa Coma and surrounds other than lounge on the beach, though this is the main reason most families choose to holiday here.
+There's plenty to do in Sa Coma and its surrounds other than lounge on the beach, though this is the main reason most families choose to holiday here.
 Apart from a host of water sports (equipment and pedalo boats are for hire along the promenade) there are several 18-hole golf courses, tennis and squash courts, horse riding, mini-golf, bowling, go-karting, and mountain biking facilities.
 Children especially enjoy the Golf Paradis 54-hole mini golf course set among fountains, waterfalls and palm trees, and the Cala Millor safari park.
-The more energetic can climb up to the medieval watchtower on the headland at Punta de n'Amer, worth the 45-minute walk for the beautiful view afforded from the top, where there is a cafe for refreshments.
+The more energetic can climb up to the medieval watchtower on the headland at Punta de n'Amer, worth the 45-minute walk for the beautiful view afforded from the top, where there's a cafe for refreshments.
 Also on offer are several sightseeing boat trips and excursions to attractions on the island such as the Caves of Ham and Drac, with stalactites, stalagmites and an underground lake.

 Any negatives?